 Overview Paracetamol overdose is a common cause of hospital presentation.
-Paracetamol is a analgesic and antipyretic drug used in both children and adults.
+Paracetamol is an analgesic and antipyretic drug used in both children and adults.
 Its mechanism of action is yet to be fully determined, and is likely to involve a number of pain pathways.

 When taken in excess it can cause signs such as vomiting, right upper quadrant pain and altered mental status.
 The most serious outcome of paracetamol overdose is acute hepatic failure which could lead to death.
 Although hepatic injury and death is rare it is important to identify patients at risk, measure paracetamol levels using a normogram and treat accordingly.
 High paracetamol levels is treated with N-acetylcysteine.